jbfavre/trafficserver/doc/admin-guide/plugins/lua.en.rst

 **context:** do_remap/do_os_response or do_global_* or later.

-**description:** This function can be used to retrieve the various milestone times.
+**description:** This function can be used to retireve the various milestone times.
 They are how long the transaction took to traverse portions of the HTTP state machine.
 Each milestone value is a fractional number of seconds since the beginning of the transaction.